BjoernNiklasSchumacher/hello-world/README.md

 # hello-world
-this is the first repo
+this is the first repo from bjoern that wants to learn more about git